Abigail/Abigail.github.io/Src/Trapped/kyoto.md

 # %%PIECE%%

-THe %%PIECE%% alternates moving as the [*Tokin*](gold_general.html?piece=tokin) and the [*Lance*](lance.html), starting with the former.
+The %%PIECE%% alternates moving as the [*Tokin*](gold_general.html?piece=tokin) and the [*Lance*](lance.html), starting with the former.
 This means, on odd moves, the %%PIECE%% moves one square